Today’s post is less about Service Dogging and more about living with dogs and disabilities at the same time.

 - Doggy and the City.
-(California only, but there are similar services in other markets) Okay, this one is either a green option or a luxury, or both, depending on your point of view, but we love it.
+(California only, but there are similar services in other markets) Okay, this one is either a green option or a luxury, or both, depending on your point of view and finances, but we love it.
 They bring sod (grass with the soil attached) and a shallow box of matched size and replace the sod on a regular schedule so that your dog can do its business on natural grass, the grass and soil neutralize the odors in the urine, and you don’t have the added garbage of potty pads to throw away or labor of reusable pads to wash.
 Use Save50 for 50% off your first month.
 The alternative is a purchase of sod from your local big box hardware or garden store and maybe some help carrying it in, as sod rolls can weigh 40 lbs and up, but compared to a service, it’s dirt (ha!) cheap.

 Frankly, there are times when we could all use a little help, and there’s no shame in that.

 Here are the links and discounts again:

 - Task Rabbit ($20 off your first task)